AndreyTeets/DotNetDBTools/README.md

 ```

 ## How is 'SQL Server Data Tools (SSDT)' different
-Although it provides analogous declaritive means for database structure description (except that description is done by pure sql-create statements instead of c# code) it still has to drag all the history of renames to make publish correctly work to support renames.
+Although it provides analogous declaritive means for database structure description it still has to drag all the history of renames to make publish correctly work to support renames.
 Plus it's only available for MSSQL.

 ## How is 'Entity framework' different
 Also provides declarative means for database structure description with different syntax, but publishing process is entirely different and relies on dragging the whole history of every change done to database.
 Also DotNetDBTools is not an ORM, it just provides means to describe and deploy database structure and analysis on this structure.

 # Supported DBMS
++ MSSQL
++ MySQL
++ PostgreSQL
++ SQLite

+# State of development
-+ MSSQL (basic descriptions (c#) and their deployment/generation seem to work, probably with major bugs, almost no analysis)
++ MSSQL - definition (as c#) of only basic "standard relational db entities" and it's deployment+generation seem to work, probably with major bugs, database analysis using just a few example checks.
-+ MySQL (basic descriptions (c#) and their deployment/generation seem to work, probably with major bugs, almost no analysis)
++ MySQL - definition (as c#) of only basic "standard relational db entities" and it's deployment+generation seem to work, probably with major bugs, database analysis using just a few example checks.
-+ PostgreSQL (most descriptions (c#) and their deployment/generation seem to work, probably with major bugs, almost no analysis)
++ PostgreSQL - definition (as c#) of most "standard relational db entities" and it's deployment+generation seem to work, probably with major bugs, database analysis using just a few example checks.
-+ SQLite (all descriptions (c# and sql) and their deployment/generation seem to work, probably with bugs, almost no analysis)
++ SQLite - definition (as c# and as sql) of all "standard sqlite entities" and it's deployment+generation seem to work, probably with bugs, database analysis using just a few example checks.
++ Agnostic definition for "standard relational db entities" and it's deployment to all the above DBMS according with corresponding development state of the specific dbms above.

 # How to use
 1. Create a netstandard2.0 project for a database decription.